 For further information about our complaint handling processes please see our Privacy Complaint Handling Procedures.

 IF YOU ARE UNSATISFIED WITH OUR RESPONSE TO YOUR COMPLAINT

 If you are not satisfied with the way we have handled your complaint in the first instance, you may contact the Office of the Australian Information Commissioner to refer your complaint for further investigation.
 Please note that the Information Commissioner may not investigate if you have not first brought your complaint to our attention.

 If you are unsatisfied with our response or conduct, you may also wish to contact the Commonwealth Ombudsman.

 If you have any enquiries or complaints about privacy, or if you wish to access or correct your personal information, please email us at [email protected] or write to:

 Privacy Contact Officer

 People, Communication and Legal Group

-Australian Government Department of Education and Training
+Australian Government Department of Education